Listicles

 Like any piece of content, choosing the right topic is super important for your listicle.
 That’s because listicles only really work with certain topics.

-On the other hand, we recently published this list post about promoting your YouTube videos.
+On the other hand, we recently published this list post with 11 strategies for promoting your ecommerce site.

-This topic was PERFECT for a list article because it allowed us to list out a bunch of simple tips that people could easily use and try out.
+This topic was PERFECT for a list article because it allowed us to list simple tips people could easily use and try out.

 Here are some ways to find topics for your listicles.